 Shooting in shade is kind of like shooting in a giant softbox.
 Your light is soft, you don’t have to worry about highlights that are too hot or shadows that are too dark.
 You can just focus on your model.
 What a relief!

 Tip: Use a springlike element, such as a flower, to not only bring some cheer to the photo, but distract the subject from forced posing.
 The boy in this shot wanted nothing to do with flowers, but he really liked that stick.
-But hey, at least he was smiling!
+Hey, at least he was smiling!

 Using a Flash

-That about wraps it up for outdoor portraiture 101.
+That about wraps it up for our outdoor photography tips.
 Head outside, enjoy the warming weather, and don’t forget your camera!
+For more photography tips, keep reading our blog.
+And for photo cards that show off your photos, visit Pear Tree Greetings!